Update: ‘Safety’ section added.

 While the ZS EV came off a combustion engine model (ZS), the MG4 Electric is a bespoke EV based on the Nebula platform.
 That’s what MG is calling its new platform back home.
 In Europe, the branding used is Modular Scalable Platform or MSP in short.
 In a report it published on June 26, 2022, autohome.com.cn called this a “super platform” developed from the ground up exclusively for electric vehicles.
 ‘E2’ is the internal codename as per the Chinese report, meaning it’s the successor to the MG Marvel‘s E1 platform.

 The MSP’s scalable design allows developing EVs with a wheelbase of between 2,650 to 3,100 mm.
 It’s possible to design EVs with various body styles on the new platform: hatchback, notchback, saloon, SUV, and van.
-It will have a key role in the growth of MG in Europe.
+If you ask us, it will have a key role in the growth of MG in Europe.

 When the development of the Marvel X was completed, work on the Nebula platform (MSP) began immediately, according to Kang Huaping, Vice President of SAIC Innovation Research and Development Institute.
 SAIC spent a lot on this platform to achieve standardization, modularization, integration, and intelligence.
 In the future, the Roewe, Feifan (formerly called R), and Zhiji brands will also get models based on this dedicated EV platform.